-(k).
+(j).
 Deferred Outflows/Inflows of Resources - PlanRVA reports deferred outflows of resources on its statement of net position.
 Deferred outflows of resources represent a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until the applicable period.
 PlanRVA has three items that qualify for reporting in this category.
 They are the employer pension contributions made after the actuarial measurement date, the net difference between expected and actual experience, and changes in assumptions of deferred outflows.
-Employer contributions made after the measurement date of June 30, 2021, were \$144,252.
-The differences between expected and actual experience and the changes in assumptions per the actuarial report for the fiscal year ended June 30, 2021, were \$42,465 and \$58,729, respectively.
+Employer contributions made after the measurement date of June 30, 2022, were \$148,051.
+The differences between expected and actual experience and the changes in assumptions per the actuarial report for the fiscal year ended June 30, 2022, were \$6,028 and \$22,918, respectively.

 PlanRVA reports deferred inflows of resources on its statement of net position.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until a future period.
-PlanRVA's deferred inflows balance is made up of net difference between projected and actual earnings on plan investments per the actuarial report for the fiscal year ended June 30, 2021 of \$491,737.
+PlanRVA's deferred inflows balance per the actuarial report for the fiscal year ended June 30, 2022, is made up of the differences between expected and actual experience of \$65,954 and the net difference between projected and actual earnings on plan investments of \$126,030.